-Push and Pull are methods both designed to bring control to the supply side of demand.
+Common Barriers to Moving from Push to Pull Manufacturing Download Push and Pull are methods both designed to bring control to the supply side of demand.
 And while ERP takes a top-down approach, Lean Kanban takes a customer demand-based approach.
 Yet, these two methods can coexist in today's supply chain network.
-If your organization is slow in adopting a Lean process, eKanban solutions like SyncKanban from Synchrono can offer quick results that reinforce the desired outcomes of Lean Manufacturing:
+If your organization is slow in adopting a Lean process, eKanban solutions like SyncKanbanTM from Synchrono can offer quick results that reinforce the desired outcomes of Lean Manufacturing: